lkomenski/Soft204-Python-Final-Project--Snake-Game-Mod/README.md

 ## Running the application

-Download the source code from the repository and run the main file from the src directory:
+Copy the repository and run the main file from the src directory:
 ```
 python src/SnakeGame_src.py
 ```